nayr31/TTRPG-Stuff/20 🌟 GM Campaigns/🐌 Slugblaster/Rule Reference/What a GM Does.md

 In the same way, these kids probably shouldn’t die.
 They may take hard slams, break bones, go to the emergency room, or have their reality mangled by a pandemonium ray, but having to go to a teammate’s funeral would dramatically change the vibe of the game.
 Doing that once might work for certain stories, but more than once and you’re playing something else.

 Slugblasting is obviously mind-bendingly dangerous, but it also needs to stay fun for the game’s premise to hold.
 They should always have a way of just barely avoiding tragedy.
 They are the lucky ones.
-And if they get in a situation that stretches plausibility too far, you have an ejection seat—peelback.
-Peelback is unpredictable, tends to happen more during times of duress, and is still a super rough consequence, so it’s a good death replacement in this game.
+And if they get in a situation that stretches plausibility too far, you have an ejection seat—[[peelback]]. [[Peelback]] is unpredictable, tends to happen more during times of duress, and is still a super rough consequence, so it’s a good death replacement in this game.

 # Decisions
 ^a95461